 - 1 tablespoon chia seeds or flaxseed

-- optional: 1-2 handfuls of fresh baby spinach
+- 1-2 handfuls of fresh baby spinach

-- optional: cacao nibs for garnish
+- 1-2 tablespoons cacao nibs

 - Place all ingredients in blender and puree until smooth and creamy ensuring the dates have been fully incorporated and no chunks remain.
 Taste and add more almond milk ice cubes for a thicker/frostier drink.
 You can also add more coffee if desired.
 If you want a sweeter drink you can add more dates or a teaspoon of maple syrup.
 You can also add flaxseed meal or chia seeds for more nutritional boosters.
 I have also added a handful or two of spinach to this which works very well.
 You cannot taste the added greens and it doesn't impact the color of the drink very much either.